leafnode-app/leafnode/README.md

 5. Run the command `docker-compose build`
 5. Run the command `docker-compose up -d`

-At this point the application should be running

 ## Note
 A lot of the app does not have tests as things are a POC but still working and managed to prove what an idea but and usable as a MVP.